jayjay1509/jayjay1509.github.io/src/content/blog/using-mdx.md

 ---
 title: '3D Scene'
-description: 'Lorem ipsum dolor sit amet'
+description: 'blogpost for 3d scene'
 pubDate: '02.11.2025'
-heroImage: '/blog-placeholder-4.jpg'
+heroImage: '/3d_scene1.png'
 ---

 ## What is this 3D scene ?